DKiloDesigns/CreatorFlow/CONTEXT_ENTRY.md

 **Last Updated:** 2025-10-15T03:42:04Z

-**Project:** CreatorFlow (Next.js App Router, NextAuth, Prisma, Stripe, Cloudinary)
+**Project:** floai.studio (Next.js App Router, NextAuth, Prisma, Stripe, Cloudinary)

 **Current Goal:** Ensure consistent branding across all external-facing documentation and marketing materials.
 All documentation reviewed and updated.

 **Session Summary (2025-10-15):**
-- **Branding Consistency**: Successfully updated 7 blog posts in `docs/_blog_posts/`, replacing "DFAI Agent" with "CreatorFlow Agent" and "floai.studio" with "CreatorFlow", and adding "CreatorFlow" to relevant tags and contextual sentences.
+- **Branding Consistency**: Successfully updated all branding mentions across external-facing documentation, replacing "CreatorFlow" with "floai.studio", and updating "CreatorFlow Agent" to "floai.studio Agent" where applicable.
 - **Documentation Management**: Identified and removed non-existent blog posts from the processing list to ensure accuracy.
-- **State & Roadmap Updates**: Updated `dfai_state.json` and `docs/roadmap.md` to reflect the completion of branding updates for external-facing documentation and marketing materials.
+- **State & Roadmap Updates**: Updated `dfai_state.json` and `docs/roadmap.md` to reflect the completion of `floai.studio` branding updates for external-facing documentation and marketing materials.
 - **Eternal Zord Status**: Identified a persistent issue with Eternal Zord not starting (HTTP 404), which is blocking the full re-anchoring protocol.

 **Key Technical Findings:**